 TMS therapy may be the answer for many living with anxiety

-While treatments such as cognitive behavioral therapy (CBT) and anti-anxiety medications are effective for many living with anxiety, these options don’t work for everyone.
-While TMS therapy is FDA-approved for use with depression, it is an innovative treatment showing promising results for many people living with an anxiety disorder.
+Cognitive behavioral therapy (CBT) and anti-anxiety medications are effective for many with anxiety, but not all.
+TMS therapy is FDA-approved for depression and is showing promise for treating anxiety disorders.

 How does TMS therapy work?